JFerguson1903/Unit9-HW/README.md

 ## Description

-I was given the assignment through Triliogy/WASHU Coding Bootcamp to create an application that "allows a user to save events for each hour of the day by modifying starter code".
-Additionally the app was to run in the brower and feature dynamically updated HTML and CSS powered by jQuery.
-The user story was that, "AS AN employee with a busy schedule
-I WANT to add important events to a daily planner SO THAT I can manage my time effectively".
+I was given the assignment through Triliogy/WASHU Coding Bootcamp to create an open source "command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package".
+The user story was that, "AS A developer I WANT a README generator SO THAT I can quickly create a professional README for a new project".

 The additional acceptance criteria was as follows: